 As the recipient of hundreds of writing awards, including being named the best investigative reporter, education reporter, business writer and general news reporter in the United States by the National Newspaper Association, he is honored to have been awarded two National Motorsports Press Association awards for his NASCAR coverage.
 Additionally, one of his stories recently led to a federal investigation of of a charity head that used NASCAR and its drivers to raise money.

 Beyond Jerry’s impeccable knowledge of racing, your guests will enjoy his amicable and gregarious personality.

 Lucille Dust is an Indiana native who successfully turned her passion for racing into employment as a television spotter for camera operators and pit announcers.
 Lucille always knows the latest news about the drivers and teams from her close association with series participants.
 Lucille has conducted tours for RPM since 2005.
 Most recently she contributes to AutoRacing1.com by writing articles and updating rumors for the popular web site.
 Additionally, she has served as a board member of racing charities, organizing and raising funds for such causes as Methodist and Riley’s Children’s hospitals.

-Outside racing, Lucille consults as a computer systems analyst.
+Outside racing, Lucille consults as a computer systems analyst and programmer.

 Feel free to contact us with any questions

 Phone/Fax 310 547 3721

 Brian Carroccio, a senior columnist for New Jersey-based subscription motorsports publication AutoRacing1, joined RPM Tours in 2014.
 Since 2012, Brian has penned more than 300 feature articles covering a variety of motorsports disciplines including NASCAR, IndyCar, Formula One and Global Rallycross that have appeared on the home page of AutoRacing1.com.
 He is also a credentialed member of both the Verizon IndyCar Series and Monster Energy NASCAR Cup Series.